What is a CSA?

 How does the CSA work?

 When you become a member of The Solly Family CSA, you will receive a variety of home grown fruits, vegetables, baked goods and preserves.
-You will pick up your shares at the farm on Wednesdays or Thursdays from May 15th to October 23rd.
+You will pick up your shares at the farm on Wednesdays or Thursdays from beginning f June to the end October.
 Full share members will pick up every week, while half share members pick up every other week.
+We have also started Mini-Shares!
+These are perfect for 1-2 people.
+Available as full or half shares.
 This assures you that your family will receive the freshest produce grown in Bucks County, while you support a local farm and family.

 What are the differences between The Solly Family CSA and the others?